yannxou/RefaceCPLiveControl/README.md

 #### F# ⏐ *Quick-recording actions*

 * Press and release the key to start a quick clip recording.
 This starts recording on the next free scene of all armed tracks, creating a new scene if necessary.
 If no track is armed the current track will be armed automatically if possible.
+* Press and hold + G# to start a quick resampling.
+This starts recording a new clip in the next free scene of a track with a resampling input.
+If no resampling track is found a new one is created.

 #### G ⏐ *Clip actions*